A Comprehensive Guide to the H1B Visa: Your Path to a US Career Skip to main content Skip to footer

 H-1B Specialty Occupations: Defining the Eligible Roles

-The H-1B visa applies to "specialty occupations," requiring theoretical and practical application of a body of specialized knowledge and a bachelor's degree or equivalent.
+The H-1B visa applies to "specialty occupations," requiring theoretical and practical application of a body of specialized knowledge and the attainment of a bachelor’s or higher degree in a directly related specific specialty (or its equivalent) as a minimum entry requirement in the US.

 Classification